canonical/jaas-documentation/how-to/add_controller.rst

 The following section provides guidance on how to connect a controller bootstrapped on LXD to your JIMM running in MicroK8s.

-The steps will be similar to those for adding a MicroK8s hosted controller but because we are traversing from the isolated network of the container through to LXD's network, there will be additional steps.

 Run the following commands to bootstrap a LXD based controller:

 .. code:: bash